 - All street furniture and other amenities shall be made of durable, high-quality non-metal materials.
-Materials and finishes shall be specifically selected to withstand exposure to - Fort Bragg's coastal climate.
-Public seating shall be incorporated into the Redwood Avenue extension and considered on other streets in the Central District.
-Seat walls and seating may be incorporated into - Public Art is encouraged and may be incorporated into street furniture and sidewalks.
+Materials and finishes shall be specifically selected to withstand exposure to Fort Bragg's coastal climate. - Public seating shall be incorporated into the Redwood Avenue extension and considered on other streets in the Central District.
+Seat walls and seating may be incorporated into buildings and landscape features as an alternative to freestanding benches. - Public Art is encouraged and may be incorporated into street furniture and sidewalks. - Fort Bragg as part of right of way dedications.
+Street furniture placement shall be closely coordinated with the design of LID features and